gratajik/book-memory-bank/memory_update_prompts.md

 ###

 In theory, after major updates (new outline or chapter), the various changes should be updated in the the correct memory bank files.
 This does not alway work.
-You can instead use this manual prompt
+You can instead use this manual prompt.
-Most of the time you will just ask to update memory bank  this should pick up all changes and update the correct files.
-If this is not working, you can use the other Automatic Content Analysis Prompts
+Most of the time you will just ask to update memory bank - this should pick up all changes and update the correct files.
+If this is not working, you can use the other Automatic Content Analysis Prompts.

 ```
 update memory bank
 ```

 ### After Completing a Chapter